The Importance of Play – Social Development in Children

 - Improves social skills

 - Enhance attention and problem-solving skills

 - Enhance emotional development

 - Spend time observing your child play and learn about their style.
 Then you will be able to follow their lead during play

 - Provide a play space with children’s toys.
-This will allow the child to play and parents not to worry about them getting into things they are not supposed to.
-This will allow the play to continue for longer periods and enforce positive interactions.
+This will allow the child to play and parents not to worry about getting into things they are not supposed to.
+This will allow the play to continue for more extended periods and enforce positive interactions.

-- Play with your child on a regular basis with undivided attention.
-This will foster your bond as well as the child’s self esteem.
+- Play with your child regularly with undivided attention.
+This will foster your bond as well as the child’s self-esteem.

-- Extend the play with the child by adding in props, talking about what you are doing and/or acting out what you are playing.
+- Extend the play with the child by adding props, talking about what you are doing, and acting out what you are playing.

 - Encourage playfulness, be a kid when you play.
 This is when you need to find your kid-self again.
 You will realize after how much fun you had.

-- Provide different play experiences, play with different toys, objects etc. This will allow the play to be different each time and enjoyable for both you and your child.
+- Provide different play experiences, play with other toys, objects, etc. This will allow the play to be different each time and enjoyable for both you and your child.